 There are a few reasons you may find this method of cooking a whole turkey beneficial.
 Here are just a few reasons I’m so obsessed:

-• Helps the turkey cook more evenly.
+• Helps the turkey cook more evenly due to the increased surface area.

 • Cuts down on cook time.

-• Results in crispy skin all over.
+• Results in crispier skin all over.
+That’s the best part.

 Roasted spatchcock turkey is presented with blood oranges and pomegranates.